New SMS/Text Messages Requirements for TCPA Compliance Follow

 A ‘double opt-in’ process means that regardless of any consent given by a client, Legal CRM must confirm with these individuals that they consented to being sent any text messages from the system either manually or through automations.

 If a complaint is filed by a SMS text message recipient, the burden of proof will be on your firm, so it is best to have a paper trail showing that every recipient has opted in.
 If your account is ever suspected of sending SMS text messages to contacts that have not given their consent, the major phone carriers will request proof that they indeed opted in to receive communications from your firm via SMS.
 If you are unable to provide proof, there is a risk that all the numbers you use will be flagged as ‘spam’ and if it continues your organization could be banned permanently by all carriers from sending SMS now and in the future.
 There could be additional fines and sanctions for repeat offenders, depending on the regulations and severity.

-Please be aware that the database of companies that are not in compliance is centrally located with the phone carriers, and not maintained by Law Ruler.
+Please be aware that the database of companies that are not in compliance is centrally located with the phone carriers, and not maintained by Legal CRM.
 To ensure all proper consent is verified and documented properly, it’s important that this opt-in process be implemented so that we can easily advocate on your behalf with all the necessary information to remove any chance of being flagged in the future.

 What do you need to do?

 - There is nothing required from you at this time and if you already have opt-in functionality on all website forms both internal and from vendors then you could potentially turn the double opt-in feature off at your own discretion.